Explore the last Shangrila Bhutan Tour the country fascinated by Buddhism from Kathmandu, Nepal

 Outline Itinerary

-Upon arrival at Paro, your guide will receive you at the airport and drive to Thimphu.
-On the way, view Tamchog Monastery built by Thangthong Gyalpo (Popularly known as Lama Chazampa, which literally means, the Iron Bridge builder) in the 15th century.
+Upon arrival at Paro, your guide will meet you at the airport and drive you to Thimphu.
+On the way, view Tamchog Monastery, built by Thangthong Gyalpo (popularly known as Lama Chazampa, which literally means, the Iron Bridge builder) in the 15th century.

 • Thang Thong Gyalpo (1385 – 1464) was a wonder-working saint from Tibet who came to Bhutan in 1433 looking for Iron Ore.
 He built 108 bridges across Tibet and Bhutan, out of which 8 were built in Bhutan.
 His only surviving bridge is in Duksum.